iotaledger/wasp/documentation/docs/guide/chains_and_nodes/running-a-node.md

 Both authentication methods allow any form of request and have therefore 'root' permissions.

-You can disable the authentication per endpoint by setting `scheme` to `none` on any `auth` parent block like [this](https://github.com/iotaledger/wasp/blob/6b9aa273917c865b0acc83df9a1935f49498e43d/docker_config.json#L58).
+You can disable the authentication per endpoint by setting `scheme` to `none` on any `auth` block such as `webapi.auth` or `dashboard.auth`.
+[Example configuration](https://github.com/iotaledger/wasp/blob/6b9aa273917c865b0acc83df9a1935f49498e43d/docker_config.json#L58).

 #### JWT